usmcamp0811/dotfiles/packages/websites/blog/Campground/content/post/nix-in-the-wild/05-taming-terraform-with-nix-a-modular-approach/index.md

 This configuration allows us to customize the module by:

 - Enabling S3 bucket creation.
-- Creating an S3 bucket named `TPS-reports-bucket`.
+- Creating an S3 bucket named `initech-tps-reports-bucket`.
 - Defining Lambda functions with environment variables linked to the S3 buckets.

 > **Note:** If you examine the `./modules/terraform/aws/lambda/pdf-ocr` module, you’ll notice that the